*THE Message*

 11 February 2007

-I get a Lot of e-mail daily.. telling me all that people have learned by reading our site, and all they Think they know about Preparedness from reading other survival sites (and many have gotten the wrong basic ideas)...
-I think many people are missing The Main Message that we are trying to convey..
-Information we have learned after Many people have spent a Lot of time and money actually trying, and doing, this stuff...
+I get a Lot of e-mail daily, much of the e-mail is telling me what people have learned by reading our site, and what they think they know about Preparedness from reading other survival sites...
+I think some have gotten some wrong basic ideas.
+I think people are missing The Main Message they should have picked up about Preparedness in general... it's an important Message, and it obviously needs to be conveyed in plain language...
+This is information from many people that have spent a lot of time and money actually doing this stuff in real life... often during disasters.

 No Matter what else you learn here, Start with this:

-• If You Think You May Be Forced Out Of Your Home, Have A Pre-prepared Back-up Retreat Area To Go To... and I don't mean some vague plan to "Do something on some empty land you know about"...
-Some sites would prepare you (and millions of others) to be headed toward state parks and other wooded areas with a bag of junk on your back... the roads will be jammed with people trying this.. within a few days, the land will be stripped bare, and the whole area will be a stinking mess (Not to mention the thieving and such that will be going on).
+• If You Think You May Be Forced Out Of Your Home, Have A Pre-prepared Back-up Retreat Area To Go To... and I don't mean some vague plan to "Do something on some land you know about"...
+What, specifically, is your plan?
+Some "Preparedness Gurus" are happily preparing you (and millions of others) to head toward State Parks and other wooded areas with a bag of junk on your back.
+The roads will be jammed with people trying this.
+Within a few days, the land will be stripped bare, and the whole area will be a stinking mess (Not to mention the thieving and such that will be going on).
+Anyone that's ever camped in a state park camping area knows there's not so much as a burnable twig left to be found during peak camping periods.

-If you aren't Living a Preparedness lifestyle right now (even if you live in the suburbs or city right now you can still live a "Preparedness Lifestyle") then you Need to have a well stocked retreat of some sort and Solid plans to get there in an emergency... leave Nothing to chance.. always be able to say, "If this fails, then I will _____ as a back-up"
+If you aren't Living a Preparedness lifestyle right now (and even if you live in the suburbs or city right now you can still live a "Preparedness Lifestyle") then you Need to have a well stocked retreat of some sort and Solid plans to get there in an emergency... leave Nothing to chance.. always be able to say, "If this fails, then I will _____ as a back-up"...
+Actually practice your plans so you'll be confident that you can really get to safety in a genuine emergency.

 • Almost Every Prep Item You Have Should Be Used In Your Everyday Life.
-Then during a disaster, you are already used to using the item, and you don't have to change your routine, or learn new things while in a stressful situation... this frees up Time, this allows you to Think.
+Then during a disaster, you are already used to using the item, and it's part of your normal routine that you don't have to change...
+Nor do you have to try to figure out an unfamiliar piece of equipment while in a stressful situation... this frees up Time, this allows you to Think.
 Never buy a prep item and simply pack it away un-tried and un-tested...
 Use It.

 Warlord